 I understand the disconnect—Exodus left me wanting more: more character depth in the protagonist, more ethnically-accurate casting, more backstory to explain the plight of the enslaved Israelites, improved dialogue.
-Yes, the film missed big elements of the Exodus story (you can read the top 4 I wrote about earlier).
+Yes, the film missed big elements of the Exodus story.
 However, the whole thing came off as a decent film: beautifully shot and colored, visually stunning, generally good acting, and a compelling story.

 The Toughest Crowd To Please